laurenperez/SEIR-Flex-2.22.22-Sasquatch/src/course-materials/react-fundamentals/week-12/day-1/lecture-materials/react-css.md

 For example, when learning CSS we were told that inline styling should be avoided.
 Well, React actually encourages inline styling!

-Ther are several popular industry standards for styling react components, what you choose to use in your deliverables is up to you.
-There is no "best" and exposure to multiple styles and examples is ideal.
-In a real job setting, you will just adopt the conventions of the existing codebase.
+There are several popular methods for styling react components, what you choose to use in your deliverables is up to you.
+There is no true "industry standard" and exposure to multiple styles and examples is ideal.
+In a real job setting, you will just adopt whatever librarys or conventions are used in the existing codebase.
 <br>
 <br>